 USC faculty place an emphasis on interdisciplinary academic opportunities.
 Describe something outside of your intended academic focus about which you are interested in learning. (max.
 250 words)

 The environment has always piqued my interest, but especially so when I entered high school.
 Articles and posts made by activists the likes of Greta Thunberg and the Wijsen sisters on social media constantly remind me of deeds I can accomplish to positively contribute to the environment.
-A common idea in the community was “if not us, then who?”, which struck a chord and established a great sense of responsibility.
+A common idea in the community was “If not us, then who?” which struck a chord and established a great sense of responsibility.
 I was implored to contribute, hence I’ve reduced plastic consumption, become vegan, and even formed a public area clean-up crew.

 Finding out that my school provided Environmental Systems & Societies as a DP class further amplified this interest; grasping the science behind how the atmosphere contributes to climate change heightened the ever-present trepidation, and studying value systems helped me understand the various perspectives people hold when it comes to environmental conservation.
 I was bursting with excitement about how the knowledge I obtained in class could be implemented in everyday life.